TienDatJohnyDo/seng438-a4-group13/seng438-a4-group13.md

 removed conditional - replaced equality check with true → SURVIVED

 This mutation will turn this.lower and this.upper to “not a number”.
-This mutation was not covered by our original test cases by not testing any lower or upper ound that are not a number.
+This mutation was not covered by our original test cases by not testing any lower or upper bound that is not a number.

 # Report all the statistics and the mutation score for each test class